unit9/gae-secure-scaffold-python/README.md

 `out/static/index.html`.
 If you decide to generate this from template, uncomment routing in `main.py` (line 30) and class at `handlers.py` (lines 19-23).
 And change rule from app.yaml.base (line 42)

+Windows users!
+It may happen that Windows Os will mess new line chars.
+You can fix it  setting in IDE 'linux style line endings' or correct them in command line:
+`sed -i -e s/\r$//' [file_name]